This article was reviewed and updated on July 31, 2020

 Websites like Kickstarter and Indiegogo are designed to connect business owners with their prospective customers.
 Creating a campaign gives you the opportunity to showcase your product or service and encourage average consumers to pledge money to help you launch it.

 In exchange, these customers can get early access to your product or service.
 To increase the appeal, you may even offer special discounts or other perks to those who pledge more than the bare minimum.

 Crowdfunding can be a great way to get capital as a startup business owner because it doesn’t involve working with traditional investors or lenders.
-Instead, you’re getting money directly from the people who you want to sell your product or service to anyway, and your only obligation is to provide them with what you want to sell them.
+Instead, you’re getting money directly from the people who believe in your product and who may be likely to become customers once you launch your business.

 In general, you don’t have to pay interest in this type of arrangement, and if you do, the cost is relatively low.
 Also, some vendors may opt to give you a discount if you pay early.

 Vendor credit can be a great way to manage your cash flow, as it gives you time to convert the costs you’re incurring for supplies or goods to sales to your customers and clients.